clpprs/clippers/README.md

 - [x] Add death.png and reisir.png to navbar
 - [x] Make \<Sidebar\> reusable, remove the content and make it render children
 - [x] Update the page when tagging
-- [ ] Fix page scrolling to top when updating
+- [x] Fix page scrolling to top when updating
+- [ ] Fix page scrolling to the actual spot where the scroll was, save scroll value on click or in cleanup
 - [x] Rename Atoms and Selectors to use the state naming convention
 - [x] Move Selectors to parent components and flow data through component tree
   - This appearst to be unnecessary